-Price: $900 new.
+Price: $900 new ($720 as of October 2017).
 I purchased mine from Adorama.
 Back when I preordered this lens, Adorama kept me updated on its shipping progress through regular emails.
 Their shipping charges are also very reasonable.
 If you buy this lens or anything from Adorama using that link, it helps this site out to purchase more lenses for review. 🙂

 Miscellaneous: 9-bladed semi-circular aperture stopping down to f/22, standard 52mm filter thread, large rubberized “fly-by-wire” focus ring, semi-unit focusing (center lens assembly moves in and out for focusing) via DC motor, metal mount, metal barrel, plastic bayonet-style lens hood, pinch-type lens cap, matte all-black finish to reduce reflections and appearance of dirt/grime, engraved and filled markings, made in Japan

 In terms of pure mechanical craftsmanship, nothing has ever beaten my ever-growing kit of AI-s Nikkor lenses.
 Many lenses of today are built with lightweight plastic to aid low-power ultrasonic motors in fast focusing.
 This makes them easier to use in more situations, but severely takes away from the lenses’ durability.
 With their relatively recent “Z” lenses for DSLR cameras, such as the Distagon 15mm f/2.8 and Makro-Planar 100mm f/2, Zeiss has revitalized the tradition of old—heavy, all-metal manual-focus optics with a focus on fantastic technical and artistic performance.